 Here’s another image of Roppongi Hills.
 We can also see Tokyo Tower.

 Address: 6-chōme-10-１ Roppongi, Minato City, Tōkyō-to 106-0032, Japan

 Address: 1 Chome-7-5 Nishiikebukuro, Toshima City, Tokyo 171-0021, Japan

-Close to the Ikebukuro Police Station there is a Hotel where these scene took place
+Close to the Ikebukuro Police Station, there is the Hotel where this scene took place

 Address: 1 Chome-1-10 Ikebukuro, Toshima City, Tokyo 170-0014, Japan

-A bit close to the previous location, you can see another location.
+Not too far from the hotel, you can see another location.
 This is where Hodaka and all the other main characters were having fun.

 Photo credit : touyoko_com

 Hodaka and the Weather Girl did something here.

 A picture of Hareonna (100%晴れ女) in front of Tokyo Teleport Station.